On the command-line#

 URLs, files or directories to process

--i INPUTFILE, --input-file INPUTFILE
+-i INPUT_FILE, --input-file INPUT_FILE

 name of input file for batch processing

---input-dir INPUTDIR
+--input-dir INPUT_DIR

 read files from a specified directory (relative path)